dgc-network/dgc-platform-v1/docs/source/transaction_family_specifications/grid_track_and_trace_family_specification.rst

 *****************************************************
-Grid Track and Trace Transaction Family Specification
+dgc-platform Track and Trace Transaction Family Specification
 *****************************************************

 Overview
 ========

-The Grid Track and Trace transaction family allows users to track goods as they move through a supply chain.
+The dgc-platform Track and Trace transaction family allows users to track goods as they move through a supply chain.
 Records for goods include a history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.
-These properties are managed using Grid Schemas.
+These properties are managed using dgc-platform Schemas.

 State
 =====

-All Grid Track and Trace objects are serialized using Protocol Buffers before being stored in state.
+All dgc-platform Track and Trace objects are serialized using Protocol Buffers before being stored in state.
 These objects include: Records, Proposals, and Properties (accompanied by their auxiliary PropertyPage objects).
-As described in the Addressing_ section below, these objects are stored in separate sub-namespaces under the Grid Track and Trace namespace.
+As described in the Addressing_ section below, these objects are stored in separate sub-namespaces under the dgc-platform Track and Trace namespace.
 To handle hash collisions, all objects are stored in lists within protobuf "List" objects.

-.. note:: In addition to the messages defined in Grid Track and Trace, this
+.. note:: In addition to the messages defined in dgc-platform Track and Trace, this
     transaction family also makes use of Agents (as defined in the :doc:`Pike Transaction Family<pike_transaction_family>`), as well as Schemas,
-    PropertyDefinitions, and PropertyValues (as defined in the :doc:`Grid Schema Transaction Family<grid_schema_family_specification>`).
+    PropertyDefinitions, and PropertyValues (as defined in the :doc:`dgc-platform Schema Transaction Family<grid_schema_family_specification>`).
 Clients
     and contracts that implement this specification will need to orchestrate these transaction families together in order to create a working